cesbo/help/src/content/docs/en/astra/adapters/external-ci.md

 ![DDCI thumbnail](https://cdn.cesbo.com/help/astra/receiving/dvb/external-ci/ddci.jpg)

-With the rise of digital broadcasting, protecting content from unauthorized access has become increasingly important.
-This is why many TV providers, whether they are satellite, cable, or terrestrial, encrypt content using Conditional Access Systems (CAS).
+Many TV providers encrypt their channels using Conditional Access Systems (CAS).

-A common method used in this process is the Common Interface (CI), an interface that allows Conditional Access Modules (CAM) to connect to the DVB receiver and decrypt protected channels.
-Decrypting channels with an External DVB-CI adapter provides a flexible headend architecture by separating the receiving and processing parts.
+DVB-CI (Common Interface) allows you to use a Conditional Access Module (CAM) and smart card to descramble these channels.
+External DVB-CI adapters provide a flexible way to connect CAMs to Astra.

 ## Advantages of External DVB-CI

-- Encrypted channels from different sources can be grouped together for subsequent decryption in a single CI module.
-This can be quite useful if you have various DVB transponders with encrypted channels
+- You can group encrypted channels from different sources and decrypt them with a single CI module
-- Channels can be received and decrypted on a separate servers.
-It is especially convenient if you use SAT>IP receivers.
+- Channels can be received on one server and decrypted on another.
+This is useful if you use SAT>IP receivers.
 You may have Astra server with CI cards stored in the server room, while SAT>IP receivers are located closer to the roof where satellite dishes are mounted.
 Read more about [Receiving SAT>IP](/en/astra/receiving/satip-client) with Astra

 ## Requirements

-- External DVB-CI adapter.
-We tested and support next models:
+- You need an external DVB-CI adapter.
+Tested models include:
     - [DigitalDevices Octopus Twin CI](https://www.digital-devices.eu/shop/en/accessoires/bridge/266/digital-devices-octopus-twin-ci-double-ci-slot-with-2-expansionports)
     - [TBS6900](https://www.tbsdtv.com/products/tbs6900-dvb-dual-pci-e-card.html)
 - Conditional Access Module (CAM)